Understanding Winds Associated with Tropical Cyclones

 Two tropical cyclones over the Atlantic on 07 October, 2016

-Then within a few more days, the second storm is a major extra-tropical storm covering a huge area over the central ocean with 15 meter waves in the area
+Within a few more days, the second storm is a major extra-tropical storm covering a huge area over the central ocean with 15 meter waves in the area.

 As this is a newsletter intended for the benefit of shipping companies in order that safety be maintained while avoiding unnecessary expenses, what can you do without being a cyclone expert?